Upcoming events that use writing prompts from Farther Along: The Writing Journey of Thirteen Bereaved Mothers to write toward healing and remembrance.

 Events Open to the Community

-Ongoing Writing Groups (See registration information)
+Ongoing Writing Groups and Sessions (See registration information)

 ONGOING: Lunch/writing with Bereaved Parents.
 An offshoot of writing sessions held at Hospice Support of Fauquier County, 42 N. Fifth St., Warrenton, VA.
 20186.
 Contact Betsy Anderson, contributor to Farther Along: The Writing Journey of Thirteen Bereaved Mothers, at 540-272-0229 for more information.